When you’re planning for parenthood, if there’s one thing you’re probably not thinking about, it’s an elective medical procedure for yourself.

 2. Every time you get up in the middle of the night

-New parent, meet insomnia.
+New parents, meet insomnia.
 Insomnia, new parent.
 During your child’s first few years, you might be privy to all sorts of untimely wakeup calls.
 Wouldn’t you rather be up and out of bed as soon as you hear crying rather than fumbling around for your glasses?

 3. When you realize traveling light is a thing of the past